-Building a Simple Shelter
+Building a Simple Shelter with a Tarp

-You can build a basic shelter using two straight tent poles, rope, pegs, and of course a tarp.
+You can build a basic shelter using two straight tent poles, rope, pegs, and, of course, a tarp.

-- Run another line from each pole and peg into the ground.
+- Run another line from each pole and peg it into the ground.
 You should now have what might look like a washing line.
 The poles are freely supported by two lines plus the line connecting the two poles.

 - Pull the tarp over the line.

 You can move the tarp to change the apex of the shelter.
 For example, you may want more tarp on the back of the shelter and less at the front.
-The front can be positioned near the fire, letting smoke out (and reducing the risk of accidents), yet leaving enough tarp for comfortable shelter.
+The front can be positioned near the fire, letting the smoke out (and reducing the risk of accidents) yet leaving enough tarp for comfortable shelter.

 An apex helps with rain run-off.

 Even if not raining, this setup is good at trapping some of the heat from the fire.